Blogs

 Due to its fixation, the light shines downward from a hole in the ceiling, creating the illusion of either a narrow spotlight or a broad floodlight.

-Recessed ceiling light has ultra slim design which allows installations with narrow ceiling voids
+The recessed ceiling light has an ultra-slim design, which allows installations with narrow ceiling voids.

 The recessed light fixture is generally made of a housing, trim, and bulb.
 The visible portion of the light is called the trim.